What is live-in care?

 You can organise live-in care:

-- Through an introductory agency, where carers are self-employed and you manage and pay for their services directly.
+- Through an introductory agency, which matches you with suitable self-employed carers and you then manage and pay for their services directly.
 Most carers from introductory agencies are responsible for paying their own tax and NI contributions.

-- Via a company that employs its carers and manages the service for you.
-With this arrangement, the provider employs and trains the carers, finding replacements for cover periods.
-This service is particularly valuable for people who informal caring network isn't close at hand.
+- Via a home care agency that employs its own professional carers and manages the service for you.
+With this arrangement, the agency employs and trains the carers, finding replacements for cover periods.
+This service is particularly valuable for people whose informal caring network isn't close at hand.

 Both introductory agencies and managed services are also likely to be able to choose from a wider pool of carers, possibly choosing someone with similar interests to your own so you’re more likely to get on.
 They will also have a team on call around the clock to support both clients and carers alike.